Alex-Costea/Wiles/index.md

 ### Why is the language called Wiles?
 As it is inspired by Pascal, I decided to also name my language after a mathematician, but unlike Pascal, one that is contemporary.
 As such, it's named after Andrew Wiles, who proved Fermat's Last Theorem.

-### Are there plans to make the language object-oriented?
-What about generics, first-class types or other cool features?
+### Are there plans to make the language object-oriented, or add other more advanced features?
 This is a one-man project mostly meant for myself to try out making an interpreter, so honestly, it depends on my time and motivation.
-However, I'd like to implement these features.

 ### Will there be a formal specification?
 Unless this project blows up, probably not.
 Languages much bigger and widely used don't have a formal specification, so it doesn't seem like a priority.
 However, I am working on more thorough specifications.